UPDATED AUGUST 2019

 Sunglasses will protect you from the overwhelming glare – Ever heard of snow blindness?
 It’s a real thing, and it totally sucks.
 Protect your eyes against the incredible glare which reflects off the ice in Antarctica.
 A pair of wraparound UV-protected sunglasses is the best choice.

 Consider your camera equipment carefully – Not everyone who cruises to Antarctica is a budding photographer but, once there, everyone wishes they were.
-The only mistake many make, however, is taking far too much camera equipment, most of which ends up weighing far too much.
+The only mistake many make, however, is taking far too much camera equipment, most of which ends up weighing them down.
 Keeping your daypack light is essential, so we suggest you take a good-quality DSLR with interchangeable lenses for both landscape and close-up photography.
 Consider a hood for your viewfinder (the glare can make it impossible to see otherwise) and, if you’re not too confident, just make sure your camera has an ‘auto’ function.
 Taking a tripod?
 Make sure it folds to nothing and weighs like a feather.
-Check out these 14 Wildlife Photography Tips from an expert before heading to Antarctica and, if you don’t want to deal with any of that, do note that late-model smartphones can take some seriously wicked photos in Antarctica.
+And if you don’t want to deal with any of that, do note that late-model smartphones can take some seriously wicked photos in Antarctica.
 See this Conde Nast Traveller article for other cool stuff you need not worry about.